 Joseph Henry was born in 1850 and was more of a wild card than his older brother, Samuel David; family history says he left home at the age of 12 to become a seaman, an occupation he held for a number of years.
 On his return to Bermuda at 19, Joseph went straight into business and opened a store in the Oleanders, a building given to him by his father.
 In 1880 Joseph built Finsbury next door to the Oleanders and lived there with his wife and children.
 Three years later, in 1883, Joseph purchased The Emporium where he established a department store.

-I was able to find birth records in Bermuda for the all but one of Joseph’s children; David Thomas.
+I was able to find birth records in Bermuda for all but one of Joseph’s children; David Thomas.
 After finding David Thomas’ marriage registry in the 19th Century Church Registry of Bermuda, I wondered, maybe he wasn’t born in Bermuda.
-The family were well travelled and I had found Joseph Henry on multiple Ellis Island passenger lists travelling back and forth between Bermuda, New York and London.
+The family was well travelled and I had found Joseph Henry on multiple Ellis Island passenger lists travelling back and forth between Bermuda, New York, and London.